brandur/sorg/content/fragments/rust-reflections.md

 you know.
 A lot of this is just pattern matching: syntax changes, but there's a lot of overlap in features, and the similarities get more apparent.
-Some of my recent acquisitions have been very fast to learn -- with Go for example, I was writing functional code within hours, and had a solid grasp of the ecosystem and conventions within a few weeks.
+Some of my recent acquisitions have been very fast to learn -- with Go, I was writing functional code within hours, and had a solid grasp of the ecosystem and conventions within a few weeks.

-Rust is in its own bucket.
+Rust is in its own league.
 I'm about five months into writing it on a pretty basis, and its taken this long to internalize a lot of its ideas.
 This is especially true when it comes to the more complicated ones like moves and